LUIS PUJOLS BASEBALL CARDS

 Even though he didn’t have a long MLB tenure, Luis Pujols’ rookie card has taken on a mythical status in the baseball card world due to its bottomless rarity.
 In gem mint condition, ungraded examples of Pujols’ 1992 Fleer rookie have been known to sell for upwards of $100,000.
 Even in worn, but reliably authentic condition, his rookie commands thousands on the secondary market.
 Simply put, very few of these cards are believed to still exist in collectors’ hands today.

-Read also: BASEBALL CARDS BLUE JAYS
+Read also: MOST VALUABLE TOPPS BASEBALL CARDS 1965

 The rarity of the Pujols rookie is magnified by what collectors call the “jinx factor.”
 For years, anyone known to own the elusive card was besieged with pleas and offers from other collectors hoping to obtain it.
 Stories persist of cards changing hands for outrageous sums, only to end up damaged or lost soon after.
 As a result, most high-grade examples have been locked away long-term.
 All of this mystique has led to Pujols becoming symbolic of the “unattainable” rookie card grail – one that inflates in value due to its unsolvable scarcity.